MAHE Manipal Allied Health Sciences 2025

 Introduction to Molecular Medicine | Respiratory System |

-Introduction of Embryology and Histology | - |
+Introduction to Embryology and Histology | - |

 MBBS second-year subjects are general pathology, environmental pathology, neoplasia, alimentary system and cardiovascular system.
-In the table below, we have discussed the 2nd year subjects of the MBBS degree.
+In the table below, we have discussed the 2nd-year subjects of the MBBS degree.

 Semester-3 | Semester-4 |